its-me-Mayank/cornhacks2025/README.md

-CodeRush
-Overview
-CodeRush is an interactive 2D arcade game designed to make learning to code more engaging and fun.
+CodeRush: A Fun and Educational 2D Arcade Game for Learning to Code CodeRush is an interactive 2D arcade game designed to make learning to code more engaging and fun.
 Based on a user-generated prompt, the game creates an adventure where players navigate through obstacles and paths, learning programming concepts along the way.
-The game integrates code logic challenges where the player must use if-else statements to overcome obstacles, providing both a fun and educational experience.
+The game integrates code logic challenges, where the player must use if-else statements to overcome obstacles, providing both a fun and educational experience.

-Features:
+Features
 Customizable Learning Experience: Players input a theme or concept they'd like to learn, and the game adapts to generate relevant challenges.
 Interactive Game Map: The game generates a dynamic, 2D map with paths and obstacles based on the learning prompt.
 Learning Focused: In each challenge, players must write solutions using if-else logic to progress, simulating real coding problems.
 Player Progression: The player character moves through the map, overcoming obstacles by solving coding challenges that help reinforce programming concepts.
-Technologies Used:
+Technologies Used
 Pygame: A Python library used for creating the graphical interface and animations.
 OpenAI GPT-3: Powers the backend for generating dynamic content, including the storyline and map based on user input.
 Python: Main programming language used for the game logic and user interaction.
 Screenshots
+[Insert relevant screenshots here]

 Installation
 To run CodeRush, you'll need to have Python installed along with some required libraries.
 Follow the steps below to set it up: